Supporting Clergy and Congregations

 A justice-centered leadership formation initiative supporting clergy, students, and congregational leaders through webinars, retreats, peer cohorts, and innovation grants.

-Hosted by the Reuben P. Job Institute for Spiritual Formation at Garrett-Evangelical Theological Seminary
+Stewarded by the Rueben P. Job Institute for Spiritual Formation at Garrett-Evangelical Theological Seminary

 Why This Project Matters